Dean, Dora [Dora Dean Babbige Johnson](born: 1872 - died: 1949)

 Dora Dean Babbige Johnson was born Dora Babbige in Covington, KY.
 She was known in vaudeville as "The Black Venus."
 She was married to Charles E. Johnson, with whom she performed as a couple, often billed as the creators of the Cake Walk dance.
 Dean and Johnson were a stylish and graceful dance team who perfected the Cake Walk into a high-stepping swank.
 They also performed soft-shoe and wing dancing and were stars of "The Creole Show," which emphasized couples dancing.

 Dean and Johnson were the first African American couple to perform on Broadway.
-They were also the first to perform in evening attire; they were the best dressed couple on stage.
-The couple was also the first to use steel taps on their shoes and the first to use strobe lighting.
-Beginning in 1903, they lived and performed mostly in Europe and some in Australia and the U.S.
+They were also the first to perform in evening attire; they were the best-dressed couple on stage.
+They were the first to use strobe lighting.
+It has also been said that the couple was the first to use steel taps on their dance shoes, but this has not been verified.
+Beginning in 1903, the couple lived and performed mostly in Europe and some in Australia and the U.S.

 Dean was described as possessing a plump, striking figure; she posed for German painter Ernest von Heilmann; the painting was unveiled in 1902 at the coronation of King Edward VII and exhibited at the Paris Expo.